On its own, the Alienware Graphics Amplifier is a great and relatively inexpensive way to boost your laptop’s graphics performance.

 As you are probably aware, Alienware is a Dell brand best known for its pricey gaming laptops, and this case shares a lot of the design elements commonly seen in these laptops.
 But surprisingly, it’s not all that expensive!

-In this article, we’ll be taking a closer look at this external GPU case, its features, and see whether it’s worth buying in 2019.
+In this article, we’ll be taking a closer look at this external GPU case and its features, to see whether it’s worth buying in 2023.

 Features and Compatibility